 The staff in Hillsboro includes: Dr. Barbara Mulch who was a graduate from the University of Illinois College of Medicine, Chicago, and served her residency in Internal Medicine at Ohio State University Hospitals; Dr. Walter Williams who is a graduate of St. Louis University School of Medicine and served his residency at St. John's Mercy Hospital in St. Louis; Dr Douglas Byers who is a graduate of Southern Illinois University School of Medicine and who served his residency in Family Practice at St. Joseph's Hospital in Manson City, IA; Dr. Robert Mulch who graduated from Rush Medical School in Chicago and served his residency in Family Practice at Riverside Methodist Hospital in Columbus, OH.
 Hillsboro Medical Center, now joined with Springfield Clinic, serves satellite medical offices in Raymond and Greenville, IL.

 Springfield Clinic’s leadership was quick to recognize the value of an internal referral network, particularly in light of the expanding popularity of Health Maintenance Organizations (HMOs) in the commercial insurance marketplace and the mounting importance of communication and coordination between family physician and specialist.
-For a decade or more, Springfield Clinic’s partnership grew dramatically, as it strategically merged with well-established smaller group practices throughout Springfield and the central Illinois region.
+For a decade or more, Springfield Clinic’s partnership grew dramatically, as it strategically affiliated with well-established smaller group practices throughout Springfield and the central Illinois region.
 Offices in Hillsboro, Jacksonville, Lincoln, Decatur and Taylorville were established during this time.
 Advancements in technology created greater opportunity for outpatient surgical procedures and in 1994, Springfield Clinic opened its Ambulatory Surgery Center, the first freestanding surgical center in central Illinois.
 Major enhancements to the Clinic’s computer and billing systems loaded the spring for the technology boom the organization would experience.